Why MRI at North Houston X-Ray and Imaging Center?

 Lots of Free Parking

-Patients who could feel claustrophobic in a “tunnel” MRI, particularly patients who are bit heavy, generally have no trouble in our open MRI.
+Patients who could feel claustrophobic in a “tunnel” MRI, particularly patients who are a bit heavy, generally have no trouble in our open MRI.
 And it’s a pleasant experience even for your child.
-In fact, a friend or family member can sit with the patient and even hold their hand while we perform the scan.
+A friend or family member can sit with the patient and hold their hand while we perform the scan.
 We make each patient comfortable with cushioned pads, soft pillows, and sponges that are specially formed to fit both the body and the needs of the test.

 Safe Diagnostic Method

 MRI uses a strong magnetic field and radio waves, which have no known harmful effects.
-However, some patients who have certain medical conditions, for example pregnancy and some kinds of metallic or electronically implanted devices, cannot have an MRI test.
-Having a metallic implant does not necessarily mean you cannot be diagnosed with the use of MRI.
+However, some patients who have certain medical conditions, for example, pregnancy and some kinds of metallic or electronically implanted devices, cannot have an MRI test.
+A metallic implant does not necessarily mean you cannot be diagnosed with an MRI.
 Please consult with your doctor or MRI technologist.

 Doctor’s Referral for an MRI

-Since your doctor is qualified to say if an MRI scan is the best approach, we need a referral from her or him before we can perform the scan.
-The referral also gives us the information we need to perform the study that is right for your conditions.
+Since your doctor is qualified to say if an MRI scan is the best approach, we need a referral from them before we can perform the scan.
+The referral also gives us the information we need to perform the proper study for your conditions.

 Preparing for an MRI Scan

-Unless we are performing certain scans of the abdomen or pelvis, you won’t have any restrictions on what you eat or drink before we perform your MRI scan.
+Unless we are performing specific scans of the abdomen or pelvis, you won’t have any restrictions on what you eat or drink before we perform your MRI scan.

-Jewelry and other metallic items can interfere with the scan and should be be removed.
+Jewelry and other metallic items can interfere with the scan and should be removed.
 You can leave those items in our dressing rooms.
-You clothing should not have hooks, snaps, zippers, or anything else metallic.
+Your clothing should not have hooks, snaps, zippers, or anything metallic.

-You are welcome to wear your own sweats, shorts, or loose clothing.
+You are welcome to wear sweats, shorts, or loose clothing.
 We also have gowns or scrubs you can change into and wear for the scan.

 What to Expect During an MRI Scan